SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 Build tools that perform specialised tasks.
 These sub-set of tools that perform these tasks are called task runners.

-eg: Lodash is a task runner, it is a JavaScript utility library delivering modularity, performance & extras specifically when it comes to working with arrays, numbers, objects, strings, etc.
+eg: Lodash is a task runner, it is a JavaScript utility library delivering modularity, performance and extras specifically when it comes to working with arrays, numbers, objects, strings, etc.

 Lodash’s modular methods are great for:

-- iterating arrays, objects, & strings
+- iterating arrays, objects, and strings
-- manipulating & testing values
+- manipulating and testing values
 - creating composite functions

 ## What is a code package?